eugenelin89/zipbox/index.md

 If you want to run ZipBox on your own machine, or simply want to explore deeper into the code, please feel free to clone the project from ZipBox’s [Github Repo](https://github.com/eugenelin89/zipbox).

 #### Docker Container
 You can also run ZipBox in a Docker container.
-The image is available on [DockerHub](https://hub.docker.com/r/eugenelin89/zipbox_image).
+The image is available on [Docker Hub](https://hub.docker.com/r/eugenelin89/zipbox_image).